Middletown (3)

 Cross and Vine Streets

 Yeah, okay… I’m not sure how I’m to take a picture of a “District.”
 So I’ll grab a satellite image.
-I can report I drove all around here looking for that church.
+I can report I drove all around here looking for the Underground Railroad and Middletown Heritage Trail’s Freedom church.

 The first known residential subdivision in the state, 1847, to have been laid out by a free black man for black homeowners, the Leverett Beman Historic District occupies a narrow triangle of almost five acres.
 The neighborhood today consists of 18 houses built between c.
 1840 and 1959 and includes the Cross Street A.M.E.
 Zion Church.